nalbert9/Deep_Reinforcement_Learning/P2_Continuous-control/README.md

 ### Solving the Environment

-The task is episodic, and in order to solve the environment,  your agent must get an average score of +30 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, our agent must get an average score of +30 over 100 consecutive episodes.

 ### Getting Started